Kit Kanohoaloha “Kanoho” Wynkoop

 Kanoho (Dutch, Scottish, Diné, Siksikáwa) was born in Los Angeles, California and in 1967, when he was 10, his parents moved the family to Oʻahu.
 They landed in Kailua on Omaʻo Street.
 Having no friends, he was quickly adopted by Native Hawaiian kupuna down the block whose adult children had moved away to the continent.

-Over the course of several years, Tutu Kane and Tutu Lady taught Kit about Hawaiʻi, the Hawaiian culture and, most importantly, about Aloha.
+Over the course of several years, Tutu Kane and Tutu Lady taught Kanoho about Hawaiʻi, the Hawaiian culture and, most importantly, about Aloha.

 Kanoho moved from Oʻahu to San Francisco when he was 25 and, there, gained valuable business knowledge and skills.
 While in the Bay Area, Kanoho immersed himself in many philosophical, religious, and spiritual traditions on a path to find Truth.

 Though he had always been labeled “Mr. Positive” while on the continent, he eventually found he had turned into “one of them;” a rarely-satisfied curmudgeon.